pedro-moreira-ibm/bob_workshop_portugal/README.md

-# Workshop: watsonx Orchestrate & Bob Portugal
+# Bob Workshop Portugal: Hands-On Lab

 This repository is structured as a guided workshop path across watsonx Orchestrate, Bob, and then both together.